jbtobar/jbtobar.github.io/README.md

 ### ADOM Inc.

-ADOM Inc. is a company that leverages blockchain technology.
+ADOM Inc. is a technology company focused on bringing blockchain technology to the masses by building simple and intuitive products.
 The company features 3 products: MAIA-X, Daployer, and Dalia.
-With MAIA-X, the company seeks to provide the tools for low-cost money-transfers and remittances between the United States and Latin America.

-I am the founder.
+The ADOM Inc. ecosystem - featuring the MAIA-X mobile app - allows anyone with a smartphone to have full financial access and connection to smart contracts and blockchain technology.
+This is very impacting as enables low-cost money services such as international money transfers, debt, credit, among others.
+ADOM Inc. is my creation, from the idea to the incorporation to the design and coding of all its products - I am the founder and owner - it is a C-Corp incorporated in 2018 in Delaware.

 More information at https://adom.tech

 ### MAIA-X

-A mobile app designed for intuitive and mass consumption that allows anyone with a smartphone to interact with the blockchain.
+A mobile app designed for mass consumption that allows anyone with a smartphone to interact with the blockchain.
 It is designed as a chat+wallet app, allowing users to have conversations surrounding the smart contracts and transactions they interact with.
 The immediate implications of this include low-cost international money transfers, low cost POS activity, low-cost debt and other financial services.

 MAIA-X has undergone beta testing and is in review by the Apple App Store.
 Upon approval it would be the first of its kind.